 Troubled hands played behind the elevator door.
 Through the domination of space Terra Firma shook off thunder and lightning.

 All about the costume of the body of citizens went the trembling, wraith-like fingertips, like android detonators of the digital realm and its malcontents.

 “Linger awhile,” B said, “Make me weep again.
 Don’t hold back from asking who.”

 She picked a bird dropping, an omen of luck, off her mohair cardigan.
-She had frosted over in an execution pose on the fucking pedestal.
-N picked fortune cookie crumbs from his teeth with a whetted claw and proceeded to practise breast worship as his tail swished over his branded buttocks.
+She had frosted over in an execution pose on the pedestal.
+N picked fortune cookie crumbs from his teeth with a whetted claw as his tail swished over his branded buttocks.
 The pianola played Debussy’s “Pelleas and Melisande”.

 They shared the same dream.

-In the hall of superstition a froth-making finger unfolded the lamb of Earth to speak into and out of the sensual world.
+In the hall of superstition a froth-making finger unfolded the lamb of Earth to make it speak into and out of the sensual world.

 N’s novel had been ghost-written.
 After eating and sitting he went about his business as described here.
-They were written for him as a favour to give him flavour.
+It was written for him as a favour to give him flavour.
 After a frightening whirr then a stupid kind of silence, his eyes were torn from their sockets.

 “By panic shall we progress, by panic shall we multiply,” said a controversial politician.

 Towards the formulation of later plans, N began to work according to his mentations at definite hours, writing letters of inquiry and detailed reports.
 Disregarding the facts, he had to admit there was no direct effect in the clash between science and philosophy.
 Whatever big steps the preconditions of relativity took, speaking about equanimity, N said, “The most terrifying and astonishing thing in the universe.”